As a manager, these are the first steps you will need to follow to hire staff.

 - Completes the hire process

-- Approves the job posting created by the recruiter in order
+- Approves the job requisition submited by the primary recruiter

-There are times when you will not hire via the eRecruit system.
+There are times when you will not need to post the vacancy.
 This is generally when the work is shorter term, or a temporary promotion and you have been able to find a candidate without posting.

 - CUPE 2950-positions up to 3 months (Jan 1-Mar 31, not Apr 1) can be filled without posting.
 Temporary promotions can be for a maximum of 6 months unless it is for a leave replacement in which case it can be for a maximum of 12 months.
 Employees will not accrue seniority while on a temporary promotion outside of CUPE 2950.